drozzy/drozzy.github.com/_posts/2012-1-15-on-programming.md

 =====================

 Here I will blatantly rip off the writers' bible [The Elements of Style](http://en.wikipedia.org/wiki/The_Elements_of_Style), which details some of the core principles that most writers must follow.
-While these rules are not agreed upon by all, it is the consensus the if you want to break the rules, you must, at least, know what they are.
+While these rules are not agreed upon by all, it is the consensus that if you want to break the rules, you must, at least, know what they are.

 Choose a suitable design and hold to it
 ---------------------------------------